cartant/rxjs-etc/README.md

 * [debounceTimeWithinReason](./source/operators/debounceTimeWithinReason.ts)

-    Like `debounceTime`, but with an additional duration to ensure some notifications are emitted for super-bust streams.
+    Like `debounceTime`, but with an additional duration to ensure some notifications are emitted for super-busy streams.

 * [defaultObservableIfEmpty](./source/operators/defaultObservableIfEmpty.ts)